 - This calculation was carried out for all 42 analyzed countries.
 Globalization-induced GDP gains were achieved in all countries.

-Who profits most from increasing globalization?
+Benefits of globalization: Who profits most from increasing globalization?

 The extent of the average annual gains in real GDP per capita due to increasing globalisation is very different for the 42 countries under review (see Figure 3): The largest average income gains are found in Switzerland and Japan where they rose by an average of €1,900 and €1,500 per capita and year, respectively.
 Bringing up in the rear, when globalization gains are measured in this way, are the large emerging countries, including the BRIC countries (Brazil, Russia, India, China).
 Accordingly, the average real GDP per capita gains in China due to globalisation are only around €80 per year, while in India they are as little as €20.